paradigma-cl/dappprofile/README.md

 All three of these integrations can be used together to create powerful new user experiences that rival or exceed those of traditional apps—all while protecting your users' digital rights.

 Decentralized Apps (Dapp’s) is the New App that integrates these main functions, authentication, transaction signing, and data storage.
 All users, can run their applications under their own private decentralized space as shown in figure 1 Renaissance of the App.
+Each user has access and/or shares its own private data through the different decentralized applications that at the same time they could interact between them exchanging information.

 ![Figure 1 Renaissance of the App](/dapp_renaissance_of_the_app.png)